Man with five prior arrests charged with murder of newspaper carrier uptown

 Charlotte-Mecklenburg Police have charged a man in connection with the killing of a newspaper carrier in uptown Charlotte Wednesday.

-Roger Best, 22, is accused in the murder of Walter “Wes” Scott Jr., 65, who was shot Wednesday at 2:20 a.m. while he was delivering newspapers to a convenience store near Romare Bearden Park.
+Roger Best, 22, is accused in the murder of Walter “Wes” Scott Jr., 65, who was shot Wednesday at 2:20 a.m. while delivering newspapers to a convenience store near Romare Bearden Park.

 Investigators believe he was killed during an attempted robbery.

-The suspect is charged with murder, attempted armed robbery, and possession of firearm by felon for his involvement.
-He as shot during the encounter with Scott, and is currently at Carolinas Medical Center being treated for gunshot wounds.
+The suspect is charged with murder, attempted armed robbery, and possession of a firearm by a felon.
+Police said he was shot during the encounter with Scott and is being treated for gunshot wounds at Carolinas Medical Center.

 Once released, officials said Best will be transferred to the custody of the Mecklenburg County Sheriff’s Department.